SimoneBuranti/API_Project_2021/README.md

 # GraphRanker – Data Structures and Algorithms final Project

-This project implements **GraphRanker**, a program developed as part of the Data Structures and Algorithms coursework project.
+This project implements **GraphRanker**, a program developed as part of the Data Structures and Algorithms coursework.
 It focuses on efficient graph manipulation and ranking based on shortest paths.

 ## 🚀 Project Overview